-RESOLUTION NO.
+RESOLUTION NO. \\\\\

-A RESOLUTION OF THE CITY COMMISSION OF THE CITY HOLLYWOOD, FLORIDA, RELATING TO THE PROVISION OF FIRE RESCUE SERVICES, FACILITIES AND PROGRAMS IN THE CITY OF HOLLYWOOD, FLORIDA: ESTABLISHING THE ESTIMATED ASSESSMENT RATE FOR FIRE RESCUE ASSESSMENTS FOR THE FISCAL YEAR BEGINNING OCTOBER 1, 2021: DIRECTING THE PREPARATION OF AN ASSESSMENT AUTHORIZING A PUBLIC ROLL: HEARING DIRECTING THE PROVISION OF NOTICE THEREOF: PROVIDING FOR CONFLICTS AND SEVERABILITY.
+A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF HOLLYWOOD, FLORIDA, RELATING TO THE PROVISION OF FIRE RESCUE SERVICES, FACILITIES AND PROGRAMS IN THE CITY OF HOLLYWOOD; ESTABLISHING THE ESTIMATED ASSESSMENT RATE FOR FIRE RESCUE ASSESSMENTS FOR THE FISCAL YEAR BEGINNING OCTOBER 1, 2025; DIRECTING THE PREPARATION OF AN ASSESSMENT ROLL: AUTHORIZING A PUBLIC HEARING AND DIRECTING THE PROVISION OF NOTICE THEREOF; PROVIDING FOR CONFLICTS AND SEVERABILITY.

-WHEREAS, in June of 1996, the City of Hollywood implemented a recurring annual fire rescue special assessment program to provide a portion of the funding for the City's fire rescue services and facilities with the adoption of Ordinance No. O-96-17 and imposed fire rescue assessments for Fiscal Year 1996-97 with the adoption of Resolution Nos.
+WHEREAS, in June of 1996, the City implemented a recurring annual fire rescue special assessment program to provide a portion of the funding for the City's fire rescue services and facilities with the adoption of Ordinance No. O-96-17 ("Ordinance") and imposed fire rescue assessments for Fiscal Year 1996-97 with the adoption of Resolution Nos.
 R-96-253 and R-96-325; and

-WHEREAS, pursuant to Ordinance No. O-96-17, the reimposition of fire rescue assessments for each successive fiscal year requires certain processes such as the preparation of the Assessment Roll; and
+WHEREAS, pursuant to the Ordinance, the reimposition of fire rescue assessments for each successive fiscal year requires certain processes such as the preparation of the Assessment Roll; and

-WHEREAS, annually, a Preliminary Rate Resolution describing the method of assessing fire rescue costs against assessed property located within the City, directing the preparation of an assessment roll, authorizing a public hearing and directing the provision of notice thereof is required by Ordinance No. O-96-17 for the reimposition of the fire rescue assessments: and
+WHEREAS, an annual Preliminary Rate Resolution describing the method of assessing fire rescue costs against assessed property located within the City, directing the preparation of an assessment roll, authorizing a public hearing and directing the provision of notice thereof is required by the Ordinance for the reimposition of the fire rescue assessments; and